fex01/servicenow-notes/sn-asset-ham.md

     - Integrations with the applications used to support defined process integrations (e.g., integration with purchasing system)
 - ITSM: configuration and delivery of IT services to users
 - Goals of IT asset management (ITAM)
-  - improve productivity: new hire process, asset requisition, share asset data, HW refresh
+  - **improve productivity**: new hire process, asset requisition, share asset data, HW refresh
-  - financial reporting: accurate and automated depreciation, accurate tax calculation, charge-back costs, project accounting
+  - **financial reporting**: accurate and automated depreciation, accurate tax calculation, charge-back costs, project accounting
-  - cost optimization: optimize contracts, standardize assets, employee separation, avoid penalities
+  - **cost optimization**: optimize contracts, standardize assets, employee separation, avoid penalities
-  - decision support: asset reporting, asset dashboard, ad-hoc queries, data integration
+  - **decision support**: asset reporting, asset dashboard, ad-hoc queries, data integration
 - IT HW Asset Lifecycle
   - 1. Request: LC begins with a plan or a request - someone needs an asset to achieve a goal
   - 2. Procure: fulfillment by existing stock or through procurement from a vendor